-The student must spend at least three consecutive terms in full-time (at 9 credits per term) residence at Portland State University after admission to the doctoral degree program.
+Students must meet the university's residence requirements, which may be found here: http://pdx.smartcatalogiq.com/en/2015-2016/Bulletin/Graduate-Studies/Degreerequirements/Doctoral-Degree/Residency-requirement.
+Most commonly this is achieved by at least three consecutive terms in full-time (at 9 credits per term) residence at Portland State University after admission to the doctoral degree program.
 A minimum of three years in graduate study is also required.
 The student must complete 27 credits of dissertation research under CH 603 after advancement to candidacy.